How to Remove WooCommerce SKU

 So SKUs are great but what’s not so great is that many WooCommerce themes, including the very popular Storefront, show them by default on the product pages of your site.

 Typically, your customers don’t really care about the product SKU and this information is just cluttering up your buying process.
 You can remove the SKU field entirely from your WooCommerce store if you aren’t afraid to get your handles a little dirty in some code (or want to pay a developer to take care of this for you).
-We’ll also show you how purchasing our plugin can remove SKUs for you without any code or hassle.

 How to Hide SKUs from WooCommerce with Code